Enabling "AVR/EDBG mode" on the MPLAB Snap & PICkit 4 on Linux

 Flashing the device with the standard firmware

 Upon flashing the device with the EDBG firmware, you will no longer be able to use it for programming/debugging operations with any target from the PIC family, until the device has been flashed with the standard firmware.

 To flash the device with the standard firmware, simply follow the instructions above, but when selecting a target, be sure to select one from the PIC family, as opposed to one from the AVR family.

 As mentioned above, the device will use a different vendor and product ID when in AVR mode.
 To confirm the operation was successful, run the following command with the device connected:

 If the device is in AVR mode, the following string should be output:

 Bus XXX Device XXX: ID 03eb:2180 Atmel Corp.

 Debugging AVR targets with the MPLAB Snap and PICkit 4

 Once the device has been flashed with the EDBG firmware, it can be used in conjunction with Bloom, to perform debugging operations on over 200 AVR 8-bit targets.

-To begin debugging with the MPLAB Snap, on Linux, follow the instructions at Getting Started with Bloom.
+To begin debugging with the MPLAB Snap or PICkit 4, on Linux, follow the instructions at Getting Started with Bloom.